Did you know that honey will never go bad?

 For instance, you can place your hives at the edge of your berry patch or orchard.
 The bees could go right into them to pollinate and collect, or they could fly right over it and collect elsewhere.
 That is why beekeeping is so interesting because you can help your bees stay healthy and collect from their hard work.

-But you certainly cannot control what they do, or what they collect.
+However, you certainly cannot control what they do, or what they collect.
 It is all a big surprise, but what a delicious surprise they produce.

 If you are considering beekeeping and aren’t really sure what you might need, here is a complete guide on beekeeping equipment to help you get started.

 Well, you now know how bees produce their sweet little treat we call honey.
-As you can tell, they put a ton of work into this product, and we are fortunate to be able to enjoy it.
+As you can tell, they put a lot of work into this product, and we are fortunate to be able to enjoy it.

-But even though it sounds like we know a lot about bees, there are still so many things that beekeepers are still trying to learn.
+Even though it sounds like we know a lot about bees, there are still so many things that beekeepers are still trying to learn.

 For instance, no one really knows the in’s and out’s of the flight of the virgin queen.
 The mating process takes place so high in the sky that it is hard to really study it.

-So I’m sure more and more information will come forward about a bee’s life in the future, but I know that they are miraculous little creatures.
+I’m sure more and more information will come forward about a bee’s life in the future, but I know that they are miraculous little creatures.